chezze911/linux-server-configuration/README.md

           (use command "sudo apt get upstart" if needed)

-3. Create an SSH key pair for grader using the ssh-keygen tool on your local machine.
+3. Create an SSH key pair for grader using the ssh-keygen tool on your local machine in a folder called Udacity.
     1.  generate key-pair with "ssh-keygen"

-    2. Save keygen file into (/home/ubuntu/.ssh/udacity_key.rsa) and fill in the password.
-2 keys will be generated, public key (udacity_key.rsa.pub) and identification key(udacity_key.rsa).
+    2. Save keygen file into (/home/ubuntu/.ssh/udacity_key_1.rsa) and fill in the password.
+2 keys will be generated, public key (udacity_key_1.rsa.pub) and identification key(udacity_key_1.rsa).

     3. Login into the grader account using on your virtual machine: